ICGC-TCGA-PanCancer/pancancer_launcher/README.md

     sudo usermod -aG docker ubuntu

 This will save you the trouble of having to "sudo" every docker command.

-You will need to log out and then log back in for this change to take effect.
+**You will need to log out and then log back in for this change to take effect.
+Do that now.**

 To see if your docker installation is working correctly, you can run the "hello world" container: